Principles of Digital Marketing

 Convert Prospects into Buyers

 Engagement means nothing if you can’t convert.
-Once you have the audience’s attention, it’s your responsibility to effectively turn those prospects into real, paying customers.
-However, don’t try to rush the process.
+Once you have the audience’s attention, your sales team must turn those prospects into paying customers.

 Know Your Customers Wants and Needs